chaozhou74/acadia_gui/readme.md

 - run runtime in ipython console gives `.../acadia_gui/acadia_gui/helpers/plot_helpers.py:75: UserWarning: Starting a Matplotlib GUI outside of the main thread will likely fail. fig, axs = plt.subplots(*axs_shape, **subplot_kwargs)`
 - There seems to be small mem leak
+  - seems to happen  when changing from live plot to static fig?